rainbow-me/rainbowkit/README.md

 > ⚠️ Note: This API is unstable and likely to change in the near future.
 We will be adding more built-in wallets over time, so let us know if there are any particular wallets you’re interested in.

-The `Wallet` type is provided to help you define your own custom wallet options.
+The `Wallet` type is provided to help you define your own custom wallets.
 If you’d like to see some working examples, you can [view the source code for the built-in wallets.](/packages/rainbowkit/src/wallets/walletConnectors/)

 #### `Wallet` properties